The OCR Risk Analysis Initiative, explained

 First, the dollar figure. $350,000 is not a marquee number by hospital standards.
 For a small radiology group, it is several months of operating expense.
 The Initiative's typical settlement size is calibrated to be painful for the segment being targeted, not for the general health-system press.

 Second, the cause of OCR's finding.
 OCR did not fine Northeast Radiology for the underlying breach.
 OCR fined them for not being able to produce a risk analysis that should have existed all along.
-This is the Initiative's signature pattern.
-The paperwork failure stands on its own as the violation.
+The risk-analysis failure stands on its own as the cited violation, even though the breach is what opened the investigation.

 Third, the breach was the trigger but not the basis.
 Northeast Radiology came to OCR's attention because of a Breach Notification Rule report.
 But once OCR had the door open, the investigation expanded to foundational compliance — and the risk-analysis gap was what stuck.
 Any small practice that files a breach report, responds to a complaint, or receives a routine audit selection is now realistically exposed to the same pattern.